 But a course of action just doesn’t seem clear.

-This is the frustrating experience of far too many writers and artists who have built a following gathering readers, likes, and shares only to be stymied by copyists who prevent them from making a living from their work.
+This is the frustrating experience of far too many creative entrepreneurs, writers, and artists who have built a following gathering customers, fans, readers, likes, shares, and sales only to have their hard work undermined by copyists who prevent them from making a living from their work.

 The fact is, you can and should begin the protection process as part of the creation process before your marketing even starts.
 Then you will already have the tools in place when it comes time to enforce your rights and control your income streams.